 Visualization Experience Like Never Before

 GenomeBrowse makes the process of exploring DNA-seq and RNA-seq pile-up and coverage data intuitive and powerful.
-Whether viewing one BAM file or many, an integrated approach is taken to exploring your data in the context of rich annotation tracks.
+Whether viewing one file or many, an integrated approach is taken to exploring your data in the context of rich annotation tracks.

 This experience features: